Web SDK Documentation

 track

-to capture user actions and behaviors - Cross-Domain Tracking: Pass user IDs via query parameters when needed
+to clear user identity when needed - Cross-Domain Tracking: Pass user IDs via query parameters when needed

 Common Use Cases